mrocklin/mrocklin.github.io/_sources/startups/best-practices.md.txt

 ### Branding

 Hire a group for this.
 Your investors will have contacts.
-Pay those contractors a bunch (like $50-100k).
+Pay those contractors well.

 ### Messaging

 Do this yourself.
-You can find people to hire to do this, but you'll spend a bunch of your time explaining things to them, having them translate your words poorly to a lower common denominator, and then spend a bunch more time struggling to make them right.
+You can find people to do this for you, but you'll spend a bunch of your time and energy explaining things to them, having them translate your words poorly to a lower common denominator, and then spend a bunch more time and energy struggling to make those words right.

 It's easier and better if you do this yourself for a while, and learn whatever you need along the way.